 Anything that could leak or drip, or give off the slightest amount of moisture should be stored on the bottom shelf.
 For obvious reasons, storing such items above others will make the other items below wet and a disgusting pile of mush.
 Food like meat, poultry, and yogurt come under the category of “wet foods.”

 What if you want to store one bagel or a stick of butter?
 Obviously, you don’t need a whole section of the freezer to store it like you would need to with meat, poultry, or sauce.
 Simply stick these items in the freezer door so that they don’t fall out or get lost under all those other foods.

 One of the most common mistakes is putting everything that you think needs to be frozen.
 So, don’t guess!
 Google it!
 Make sure the food needs to be frozen.
 Freezing something unnecessarily could ruin something perfectly edible!
 In other words, never freeze cake unless you want to have impromptu freezer decoration.

 16. Binder Clips

-One of the many ways that frozen fruits and vegetables can be stored is using binder clips.
+One of the many ways that frozen fruits and vegetables can be stored is by using binder clips.
 Confused?
-So was I. It’s actually quite simple!
+So was I. It’s quite simple!
 Those slippery fruit and veggie packets are quite difficult to handle.